42394-Ma, Yao-Ying

 Bio

 Dr. Yao-Ying Ma, a M.D. & Ph.D., has been investigating the neurobiology mechanisms underlying substance abuse for 20 years and has successfully extended her expertise into neurodegenerative diseases research since she became an independent PI.
-After earning her Ph.D. in 2006 at Peking University, one of the most prestigious universities in Asia, Dr. Ma first started a research fellow position in the Department of Psychiatry, McLean Hospital, Harvard Medical School.
+After earning her Ph.D. of Neurobiology in 2006, Dr. Ma first started a research fellow position in the Department of Psychiatry, McLean Hospital, Harvard Medical School.
 From 2008 to 2011, she went on to work as a postdoctoral researcher with Drs.
 Christopher Evans and Michael Levin in the Department of Psychiatry and Biobehavioral Sciences at UCLA.
 After that, she continued her research training in addiction neurobiology as a postdoctoral associate with Dr. Yan Dong in the Department of Neuroscience, University of Pittsburgh.

 In 2015, Dr. Ma was appointed as a Tenure-track Assistant Professor in the Behavioral Neuroscience Program, Department of Psychology, Binghamton University-SUNY.
 She

-joined the Department of Pharmacology and Toxicology at Indiana University School of Medicine and IU Stark Neurosciences Research Institute in July of 2018 as an Assistant Professor of Pharmacology and Neuroscience.
+joined the faculty of Department of Pharmacology and Toxicology at Indiana University School of Medicine and IU Stark Neurosciences Research Institute in July of 2018.

 Key Publications